John R. Buckmaster: Early life

 In early 1934, when his mother left England to expand her stage career into North America, Buckmaster moved to a flat in Chelsea with his nanny, Sarah Aves, to keep home for him.
-While in the US, Cooper met and eventually married Philip Merivale on 30 April 1937, after obtaining a divorce from Pearson on 16 October 1936.
+While in the USA, Cooper met and eventually married Philip Merivale on 30 April 1937, after obtaining a divorce from Pearson on 16 October 1936.
 They lived mainly in California and worked extensively in both Hollywood and Broadway, also supporting the Red Cross British Relief Fund and running a small theatre for servicemen during World War II.

-Buckmaster was very fond of his stepfather upon whose death, on 12 March 1946, he wrote a tribute poem and left it on his mother's desk one morning.
+John Buckmaster was very fond of his stepfather Merivale, upon whose death, on 12 March 1946, he wrote a tribute poem and left it on his mother's desk one morning.

 Career

 One of Buckmaster's earliest appearances on stage was in J. M. Barrie's The Admirable Crichton at the age of eight.
 After its dress rehearsal, Sybil Thorndike had declared he was "the best actor I have seen."

 At twenty, Buckmaster had already been performing professionally for a year when, in 1935, he played Georges Dupont in Robert E. Sherwood's English adaptation of Jacques Deval's 1933 play Tovarich at the Lyric Theatre, where it ran for 414 performances and where the wardrobe mistress was Mrs Mott ("Motty") – his mother's dresser for over twenty years.
 The same year, he played Mike Doyle in George Pearson's film Checkmate, based on the novel by Amy Kennedy Gould.

 During the first half of 1936, Buckmaster moved to New York to join his mother and Philip Merivale in Call It a Day, a Dodie Smith family comedy in which he played the son of his mother's character.
 As a handsome and talented young actor, he had inherited her gift for mimicry that later put him in the top flight of cabaret artists on Broadway, and seemed poised to follow her success on the stage.
 At the end of 1938, Buckmaster was playing the part of Lord Alfred Douglas in Norman Marshall's production of Oscar Wilde.
 In the title role of this play, Robert Morley—who became Buckmaster's brother-in-law after marrying his sister Joan on 23 February 1940—had made something of a sensation, repeating on Broadway the performance he had given at the little Gate Theatre in London a year earlier.
 During this period, Buckmaster and Morley shared a flat in New York and got on very well.